JohnSnowLabs/spark-nlp/docs/_posts/HashamUlHaq/2021-05-16-sbiobertresolve_umls_major_concepts_en.md

 ## Description

-Map clinical entities to UMLS CUI codes.
+This model maps clinical entities and concepts to 4 major categories of UMLS CUI codes using `sbiobert_base_cased_mli` Sentence Bert Embeddings.

 ## Predicted Entities